 This cobbler is delicious served as is but you could also make it even more special by adding a topping such as:

-- My Coconut Whipped Cream is perfect on this dessert.
+- My Coconut Whipped Cream.

 - Dairy free vanilla ice cream is another great option.